stellar-deprecated/docs/guides/concepts/test-net.md

 * High availability test infrastructure - SDF makes no guarantees around the availability of the testnet.
 * Long term storage of data on the network - [the network is ephemeral, and resets perodically](test-net.md#periodic-reset-of-testnet-data).
-* Your test infrastructure requires more control over the test environment, such as:
+* Your testing infrastructure requires more control over the test environment, such as:
   * The ability to set the data reset frequency.
   * The need to secure private or sensitive data (before launching on the public network)